 6. Join online communities and forums: Discuss with people also learning ECU programming.
 Their words may suddenly enlighten you, and you can learn from their experience.
 You'll also find helpful resources and tutorials shared by others.

 Learning to program an electronic control unit (ECU) is a challenging task.
 And automotive ECU programming is a complex and ever-evolving field.
 So it would help if you kept up with the latest developments and technologies.
 With hard work and practice, you can become proficient in ECU programming.
-And you can edit ECU by yourself.
+In practice, ECU programming is typically performed by trained professionals using approved tools and procedures.

 Here's another concern: cost!